pagopa/developer-portal/.changeset/smart-roses-promise.md

 "nextjs-website": patch
 ---

-Add maxSteps on SolutionPreviewCard component
+Show all available steps in the SolutionPreviewCard component